SwampPear/djinn/prompts/basic_context.md

 ]
 ```

-please list every atomic step necessary to complete the objective but limit the steps
+please list every atomic step necessary to complete the objective but limit the
-to those actionable within the terminal
+steps to those actionable within the terminal
-how should the objective be implemented